Elinor McKenzie Shield: History

 In 1971 Victoria put forward the suggestion to the Australia Federation to stage an invitational tournament for the 18 and under age group to fill the gap between the under 16 and senior championships.
 The proposal was put forward as a Notice of Motion at the 1972 Assembly meeting.
 The first 18 and under, conducted as an equivalent event to the open and under 16 events was staged in Melbourne, in 1974.
 The age group of the championships officially became the under 19 in 1976.

 Edna Nash, the then President of the New South Wales Softball Association, traveled to Melbourne to donate the trophy in honour of Elinor McKenzie.
 Elinor never got to present the trophy, dying from the effects of cancer on the eve of its first presentation on 19 May 1974.

-These championships are a befitting tribute to a great softball player who proudly wore the green and gold of Australia.

 The age group was changed to Under 18 in 2020, to reflect the change made by the World Baseball Softball Confederation to the Junior Women's World Cup age group.